Yelp/mrjob/docs/guides/emr-opts.rst

     instances at this bid price.
 You usually only want to set bid price for task instances.

+    .. versionchanged:: 0.5.4

+       This option used to be named ``ec2_core_instance_bid_price``.

 .. mrjob-opt::
-    :config: ec2_master_instance_type
+    :config: master_instance_type
-    :switch: --ec2-master-instance-type
+    :switch: --master-instance-type
     :type: :ref:`string <data-type-string>`
     :set: emr
     :default: ``'m1.medium'``

-    like :mrjob-opt:`ec2_instance_type`, but only for the master Hadoop node.
+    like :mrjob-opt:`instance_type`, but only for the master Hadoop node.
     This node hosts the task tracker and HDFS, and runs tasks if there are no other nodes.
-Usually you just want to use :mrjob-opt:`ec2_instance_type`.
+Usually you just want to use :mrjob-opt:`instance_type`.

+    .. versionchanged:: 0.5.4

+       This option used to be named ``ec2_master_instance_type``.

 .. mrjob-opt::
-    :config: ec2_master_instance_bid_price
+    :config: master_instance_bid_price
-    :switch: --ec2-master-instance-bid-price
+    :switch: --master-instance-bid-price
     :type: :ref:`string <data-type-string>`
     :set: emr
     :default: ``None``